NickLiffen/ghas-enablement/README.md

 If you pick Dependabot Security Updates:

 - Loops over the repositories found within the `repos.json` file.
 Dependabot Security Updates is then enabled on these repositories.

+If you pick Actions:

+- Loops over the repositories found within the `repos.json` file.
+Actions is enabled on these repositories.
+This is useful if you want to ensure that the Code Scanning workflow can run and Actions isn't disabled.

 ## Prerequisites